Dhruv10042004/bookingsystem/README.md

 - Implement rate limiting and request throttling to protect the API from abuse.
 - Harden authentication by using refresh tokens, secure cookie storage, and token expiry handling.
 - Add role-based authorization checks in every route, not just UI-level protection.
-- Move sensitive configuration to a secrets manager or platform env vars and avoid logging secrets.
+- Move sensitive configuration to a secrets manager or platform env vars and avoid logging secrets (the current `backend/.env` and startup logs contain real credentials and should never be committed).
+- Replace the temporary permissive CORS policy (`origin: true` in `backend/index.js`) with an explicit, trusted-origin allowlist.
 - Add structured logging and centralized error reporting for backend issues.
 - Add unit and integration tests for backend routes, auth, and booking flows.
 - Add frontend component and API request tests, plus end-to-end coverage for key user journeys.
 - Enable HTTPS for production frontend and backend traffic.
 - Add CSRF protection if session-based auth is used or if cookies are introduced.
-- Improve CORS policy to only allow trusted origins rather than open wildcard handling.
 - Add database indexes, query optimization, and schema validation for MongoDB models.
 - Implement deployment automation, build pipelines, and staging environment checks.
 - Improve UI/UX with clearer validation errors, responsive design, accessibility support, and polished mobile layout.